-The US Military has made substantial investments in mounted computing hardware and software, beginning with the Force XXI Battle Command Brigade and Below/Blue Force Tracking programs (FBCB2/BFT) in the mid 90s.
-DRS has fielded over 200,000 mounted computers since the launch of FBCB2.
+The U.S. Military has made substantial investments in mounted computing hardware and software, beginning with the Force XXI Battle Command Brigade and Below/Blue Force Tracking programs (FBCB2/BFT) in the mid 90s.
+Leonardo DRS has fielded over 200,000 mounted computers since the launch of FBCB2.

-Today's Mounted Family of Computer Systems (MFoCS) program has evolved to leverage over 15 years of mission command and battle management combat experience.
+Today's Mounted Family of Computer Systems (MFoCS) II program has evolved to leverage nearly 20 years of mission command and battle management combat experience.

-MFoCS is a modular Mounted Family of Computing Systems which integrates existing Force XXI Battle Command Brigade and Below (FBCB2), future Joint Battle Command-Platform (JBC-P) and Warfighter Information Network-Tactical (WIN-T) capability into a powerful, modular and flexible hardware architecture.
+MFoCS II is backward compatible with fielded Mission Command capabilities.
+It integrates existing Force XXI Battle Command Brigade and Below (FBCB2) and future Joint Battle Command-Platform (JBC-P) capability into a powerful, modular and flexible hardware architecture.

-DRS Has a 15 Year Legacy of Fielded Mission Command and Battle Management Systems
+Leonardo DRS Has a Nearly 20 Year Legacy of Fielded Mission Command and Battle Management Systems